SuslickeTEAM/Museum/README.md

 6. **Access the application**:
    Open your browser and go to `http://127.0.0.1:8000/`.

-## Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome!

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -m 'Add some new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Open a Pull Request.

 ## Contact

 For inquiries or support, reach out to: